mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

     in the StationXML data as translated by obspy.
 In the read section below we describe how to retrieve response data from :code:`channel`.

+    Finally, we note a key feature of the :code:`save_inventory` method: it enforces a seed convention to avoid saving duplicate documents.
+    As noted earlier he SEED standard uses the keys we call net, sta, chan, and loc along with a time interval to define a unique block of receiver metadata.
+The :code:`save_inventory` method enforces
+    the unique combination of these keys in a save.
+It always will refuse to add an entry it interprets as a pure duplicate document.
+    If you need to modify an existing site or channel collection that has invalid documents you will need to write a custom function to override that behaviour or rebuild the collection as needed with web services.

 Read
 ~~~~~~~